ouun/kirki-framework-sync_controls/README.md

 - WordPress >= 4.6

 ## Which controls are supported
-So far this is tested with the following Kirki Controls.
-But it could work with others out of the box, too:
+So far this is tested with the following Kirki Controls and should work with others out of the box, too:
 - Color: https://github.com/kirki-framework/control-color/
 - Multicolor: https://github.com/kirki-framework/field-multicolor
 - Typography: https://github.com/kirki-framework/field-typography